affromero/IBIO4490/12-CNN/readme.md

 **April 25 2017 11:59pm**.

 ## 7. BONUS, The CelebA Recognition Challenge
-We will be holding our small 'texture classification challenge', like most real-world challenges you are free to use **any strategy (cheating is not a valid strategy!)** to produce the better classification over the test set of our modified texture database.
+We will be holding our 'CelebA classification challenge', like most real-world challenges you are free to use **any strategy (cheating is not a valid strategy!)** to produce the better classification over the test set of our modified CelebA database.
 Unlike real world challenges, you cannot develop a joint solution with another group, any such submission will be disregarded.

 Your Submissions will have a standard format (just like in Lab 11): *.txt* extension.